Aetopia/ZetaConfig/README.md

     This is used to fix scaling issues with the game at low display resolutions like `1280x720`, `1366x768`.

 2. Spoof CPU Core Count:
-    This option is used to fools the game into thinking that the CPU core count is lower than usual.
+    This option is used to fool the game into thinking that the CPU core count is lower than usual.

     ### Examples